yl8976/cis120notes/Notes.md

     - help rule out synchronization errors
     - Note: Swing is _not_ thread safe!
 - Locks: objects that act as synchronizers for blocks of code
-    - _deadlock_: cyclic dependency on synchronization
+    - deadlock: cyclic dependency on synchronization
 - Read-only data structures are immune to race conditions

 ### Garbage Collections